 The goal of modern portfolio theory is to create an investment portfolio that exists on the "efficient frontier."
 The efficient frontier exists on the coordinate plane, which is a two-dimensional plane with a vertical and horizontal axis.

 The vertical axis represents the expected return of a portfolio, while the horizontal axis represents the perceived risk of a portfolio.
 Any portfolio that falls below the efficient frontier is sub-optimal, as it provides less expected return for the same amount of perceived risk, or more exposure to perceived risk for the same expected return.
-A portfolio that exists on the efficient frontier produces the highest expected return for any given level of perceived risk.
+A portfolio that exists on the efficient frontier strives to produce the highest expected return for any given level of perceived risk.